djeada/Linux-Notes/notes/pipe_and_redirect.md

 Many commands default to printing to "standard output," which is the terminal screen.
 The pipe character (`|`) is used to redirect or divert output to another program or filter.

-For example, to display information about a user named "user_name," you can use the w command, but instead of displaying their username, you can show "admin" by using grep and sed to filter and modify the output:
+For example, to show details about a person called "user_name," use the w command, and change "user_name" to "admin" like:

 ```bash
 w | grep user_name | sed s/user_name/admin/g
 ```

-You can also use the pipe to send the output of one command as the input of another command.
-For example, the following syntax is used to send an email to a remote client, with the email's body being the current time and date:
+You can also send the result of one command into another command.
+For example, this code sends an email with the current time and date:

 ```bash
 date | mail -s "This is a remote test" user1@rhhost1.localnet.com
 ```

-Besides standard piping of stdout (`|`) there is also option to pipe the stdout and stderr (`|&`).
+There are different ways to send results (`|` and `|&`).

-For example, to pipe both stdout and stderr to `grep` command, use:
+To send both normal and error results to `grep` command, use:

 ```bash
 ls -l |& grep "\.txt$"
 ```

-For example, to pipe both stdout and stderr to `tee` command, which writes to both the screen and a file, use:
+To send both normal and error results to `tee` command, which shows on the screen and saves to a file, use:

 ```bash
 ls -l |& tee output.txt